- Ideas & How-Tos

 1. How much weight can I place in or on my new trailer?

 3. What’s the size of the coupler that's on my new trailer?
-Keep in mind: The trailer ball on the tow vehicle must be the same size.
+The trailer ball on the tow vehicle must be the same size.

 4. Does my new trailer need tie-downs?
-Also, do I need a spare-tire and a spare tire carrier?
+And do I need a spare-tire and a spare tire carrier?

 5. Do I need an enclosed trailer or a utility trailer?

-Not all trailers can be licensed in all states; please speak with your local Lowe’s sales associate for details.
+Not all trailers can be licensed in all states.
+Speak with your local officials for details.